xuankimtran/docs-1/pages/katalon-analytics/docs/kt-upload-test-pytest.md

 description:
 ---

-You can submit Pytest framework's test results to Katalon TestOps.
+You can submit test results from the Pytest framework to Katalon TestOps.

 > Notes:
 >
-> You can download a sample project [here](https://github.com/katalon-studio/testops-report-python) for upload testing via Pytest.
+> You can download [Pytest sample project](https://github.com/katalon-studio-samples/testops-pytest-sample) to upload tests from Pytest.

 Follow these steps:

-1. Open the Pytest file in [Visual Studio Code](https://code.visualstudio.com).
+1. Open the Pytest file in the file editor that it is compatible with (e.g., [Visual Studio Code](https://code.visualstudio.com)).

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/kt-upload-test-pytest/kt_open_file_pytest.png" width=100% alt="open pytest in vsc">